-Eaves, cornices, steps, platforms, rear porches and similar projections, whether enclosed or not, but not exceeding in width one half that of the building, nor more than one story in height, may extend into the rear yard setback up to three feet from the rear lot line. not more than twenty percent of the distance from the exterior wall of the structure to the rear property line.
+Eaves, cornices, steps, platforms, rear porches and similar projections, whether enclosed or not, but not more than one story in height, may extend into the rear yard setback up to three feet from the rear lot line.
 Accessory buildings may occupy the rear yard and shall be located a minimum of five feet from rear lot lines unless otherwise required to meet the setbacks applicable to the principal structure.
 ADUs may be located a minimum of three feet from the rear lot line when the rear lot line adjoins an alley.